Sociopaths: the path to self-preservation or mental pathology. What is sociopathy and why is it dangerous?

 ICD-10 [ | ]

-Diagnostic criteria from the version of the International Classification of Diseases of the 10th revision of ICD-10 adapted for use in Russia
+Diagnostic criteria from the version of the International Classification of Diseases, 10th revision ICD-10, adapted for use in Russia

-Conditions not directly attributable to extensive brain damage or disease or other psychiatric disorder and which meet the following criteria:
+Conditions that are not directly attributable to extensive brain damage or disease or other mental disorder and meet the following criteria:

-To classify a personality disorder as one of the subtypes defined in the ICD-10 (to make a diagnosis of most of the subtypes), it must meet at least three of the criteria defined for this type.
+To classify a personality disorder into one of the subtypes defined in ICD-10 (for diagnosis of most subtypes), it is necessary that it meets at least three criteria defined for this type.

-Diagnostic criteria from the official, international version of the ICD-10 from the World Health Organization (general diagnostic criteria for personality disorders, which must be met by all subtypes of disorders):
+Diagnostic criteria from the official, international version of ICD-10 from the World Health Organization (general diagnostic criteria for personality disorders, which must be met in all subtypes of disorders):

 Original text (English)